Lawrence Wong: Prime Minister (2024–present)

 Wong subsequently emerged as Lee's apparent successor to the position of prime minister; the latter's initial plan to step down at the age of 70 had been complicated by Heng's withdrawal.
-On 15 April 2024, the Prime Minister's Office issued a press statement confirming that Lawrence Wong would succeed Lee Hsien Loong as prime minister.

-Wong was officially sworn in at 20:00 local time on 15 May at The Istana.
+On 15 April 2024, the Prime Minister's Office issued a press statement confirming that Wong would succeed Lee as prime minister.
+Wong was officially sworn in at 20:00 local time on 15 May at the Istana.
 He became the country's fourth prime minister, as well as the first to be born after Singapore's independence in 1965.
+As prime minister, Wong is the highest-paid head of government in the world.

-At his swearing-in ceremony, during his first speech as Prime Minister, Wong stated "This is my promise to all Singaporeans: I will serve you with all my heart.
+At his swearing-in ceremony, during his first speech as prime minister, Wong stated "This is my promise to all Singaporeans: I will serve you with all my heart.
 I will never settle for the status quo.
 I will always seek better ways to make tomorrow better than today."
-He also stated that his mission as Prime Minister was "to continue defying the odds and to sustain this miracle called Singapore."
-On 12 June 2024, it was announced that Gan Kim Yong had taken over as Chairman of the Economic Development Board's International Advisory Council since 1 June from Wong, who previously took over from Tharman in July 2023.
-On 4 December 2024, he was elected as the Secretary-General of People's Action Party.
+He also stated that his mission as prime minister was "to continue defying the odds and to sustain this miracle called Singapore."
+On 12 June 2024, it was announced that Gan had taken over as chairman of the EDB's International Advisory Council since 1 June from Wong, who previously took over from Tharman in July 2023.
+On 4 December 2024, he was elected as the secretary-general of the PAP.